Projects

 Incentive Finder

 Federal, state, regional, and local governments are offering incentives to help people green their homes and transportation.
-Many of the incentives are income-based and location-specific, making it confusing to know which ones they are eligible for.
-For Ava Community Energy, we made this web tool that connects customers to incentives.
-We hope to build similar tools for other CCAs and utilities in California.
+Many of the incentives are income-based and location-specific, making it confusing for users to know which ones are relevant to them.
+Working with Govcentives, we have developed a web tool that connects customers to incentives they are specifically eligible for.
+The Finder is in use by Ava Community Energy and MCE Clean Energy, with more on the way.

 Logo for A Program Design Combining Community Solar and Weatherization for Manufactured Homes in Michigan